bazelbuild/continuous-integration/docs/init.md

    * `github_token`

-      The Jenkins master uses this to push Bazel releases to GitHub.
+      The Jenkins controller uses this to push Bazel releases to GitHub.
       This is the "Bazel Release Token" of the "Personal access tokens" of the "ci.bazel" user on GitHub.